sifanmomin/Analytics-and-Revenue-Insights-Dashboard-for-Pizza-Sales-using-Power-Bi/README.md

 ## **Problem Statement**:

-In this project, I aim to leverage the data from a pizza outlet's sales records to gain valuable insights and present them through an interactive dashboard created using Tableau.
+In this project, I aim to leverage the data from a pizza outlet's sales records to gain valuable insights and present them through an interactive dashboard created using Power Bi.
 The dataset encompasses various features that provide a comprehensive view of the pizza sales dynamics.

 The dataset contains the following features: